nespinoza/luckyimg-reduction/README.md

        rotated, assymetric gaussian and a Moffat profile.

-    2. Generate a residual image between this model and the original image which will be used to estimate the noise at each pixel (in order to include systematic and statistical uncertainties).
+    2. Generate a residual image between this model and the original image.

-    3. With this noise estimation, extract photometry at the center and at different radii in a N pixel radius and use the flux at the center and the flux at each radii plus 5-sigma in order to generate a threshold function, which will aid in defining the flux ratio at which one considers a detection.

-    4. Inject fake signals and recover them using the threshold function.
-The largest contrast at which one can consider a detection is the 5-sigma contrast limit.
+    3. Use this image by, at each position r and angle theta in the image, estimate on a nxn box the noise (sigma).

+    4. Inject sources with the same but scaled (i.e., with different magnitudes) PSFs at each position.
+Detect them by trying to detect 5 pixels above 5-sigma.
+The magnitude at which we start getting 4 or less pixels above 5-sigma defines our contrast at that position and
+       angle.

+    5. For each radius, average all the contrasts in the angles.
+This defines our contrast curve.

-The code performs the modelling, and generates the threshold function and contrast curve at the end.
+The code performs the modelling, and generates the contrast curves at the end.
 So far, it supports lucky imaging observations done with AstraLux Sur, but it should be easy to port it to other instruments.

 Dependencies
 ------------